Tag: shape

 For those who look back and think how great the year was, who is to say the year ahead will be so good?
 What would make the coming year as good or better than the year just passed?

 No matter what, something has (or many somethings have) shaped the us that we “see” today.
-Good and bad us.
+Good and bad shape us.
 Good and bad can also define us.
 Should they?

-Oddly enough, the good in our past can be as harmful to our as the bad.
+Oddly enough, the good in our past can be as harmful to our future as the bad.
 If something is held onto too tightly, it can cripple our future.
-An entrepreneur obsessed with the of a past venture can often be as hobbled as the entrepreneur obsessed with the latest failure.
+An entrepreneur obsessed with the success of a past venture can often be as hobbled as the entrepreneur obsessed with the latest failure.

 This is not to say forget.
 It is more a matter of letting the past define your future.
 Look at the New Year as the next better step.
 The New Year has untapped potential and optimism.
 The New Year also has untapped potential pitfalls and sorrows.